Wednesday, March 7, 2007

 ¼ cup peanuts, dry roasted or honey roasted

-Hot cooked white rice
+Hot cooked white rice (I now use basmati.)

-Blanch the broccoli and carrots in plenty of boiling water for 1 minute.
-Drain, and set aside.
 Heat the oil in a wok or large skillet or saucier.
 Stir in the curry paste, and cook for 1 minute.
 Add the chicken, salt, and sugar.
 Stir-fry until the sugar begins to caramelize.
-(It’s really starting to smell good now.)
-Add the garlic, and cook until it's fragrant, but don't let it burn.
-Add the soy sauce, and continue to stir-fry until the liquid has almost all evaporated, and the chicken is cooked through.

 Blend in the Béchamel.
 When the sauce is smooth, add the broccoli and carrots, and heat through.